-The MFA in Design prepares students with an emphasis in Exhibition Design for research, teaching and professional leadership opportunities in a highly interdisciplinary field that shapes museum, theme park, tradeshow, exposition, retail, public and civic spaces.
-An expanding global economy demands a need for exhibition design research that explores innovative approaches to artifact display, interpretive and narrative environments, signage and wayfinding, and engaging experiences for a broad range of audiences that are fully immersive, interactive and participatory.
-Visit Storied Spaces for more information about the exhibition design concentration in the UC Davis Department of Design.
+The MFA in Design prepares students with an emphasis in Exhibition and Experience Design for research, teaching and professional leadership opportunities in a highly interdisciplinary field that shapes museum, theme park, tradeshow, exposition, retail, branded, public and civic spaces.
+An expanding global economy demands a need for exhibition and experience design research that explores innovative approaches to artifact display, interpretive and narrative environments, branded signage and wayfinding, and engaging experiences for a broad range of audiences that are fully immersive, interactive and participatory.
+Visit Storied Spaces for more information about the MFA exhibitions concentration in the UC Davis Department of Design.

 LEARNING OUTCOMES

-Exhibition Design is focused on the communication of objects, information and ideas in the built environment and their impact on community interaction and audience engagement.
-Students studying in this area add much needed critical research to the field, and are provided the tools, resources and action steps for academic and professional advancement in the exhibition design industry.
+Exhibition Design is focused on the communication of objects, information and ideas in the built and natural environment and their impact on community interaction and audience engagement.
+Students studying in this area add much needed critical research to the field, and are provided the tools, resources and action steps for academic and professional advancement in the exhibition and experience design industry.

 Past graduate thesis projects have been: